save the date!

 Three meals a day are included in the package- traditional Mexican food prepared on site with local ingredients.
 The lodge also offers a vegetarian meal plan.

 The retreat starts Wednesday Feb.
-19th with a meet-and-greet dinner.
+24th, 2027 with a meet-and-greet dinner.
 The retreat concludes with breakfast on Sunday Feb.
-23rd.
+28th.

 Lake Pátzcuaro and Michoacán, México

 Lake Pátzcuaro is a magical place with tons of natural beauty.
-The mountains surrounding the lake attract the migration of monarch butterflies and hummingbirds every year, and the whole area is rich in indigenous fruits and vegetables such as avocados and limes.
+The mountains surrounding the lake attract the migration of monarch butterflies and hummingbirds every year, and the whole area is rich in native fruits and vegetables such as avocados and limes.

 There is a strong presence of Purépecha people, an indigenous population that speaks the Purépecha language.
 On previous trips we have played with musicians in the area that sing in this language.